-• Structure-based flow visualization: In contrast to feature-based techniques that focus on local structures, structure-based flow visualizations partition the whole domain.
-This approach subdivides the flow or the respective vector field according to similar behavior, either by comparing vector values or by analyzing line-integrals.
-The resulting partitioning defines the structure with respect to the flow's behavior and serves as a basis for further visualizations.
+• Partition-based flow visualization: This approach partitions the whole domain according to certain charateristics which are based on vector values, integral curve properties of contained features.
+The resulting partition defines the structure with respect to the flow's behavior and serves as a basis for further visualizations.